Close

 ETIAS Authorization

-Starting in late 2026, visa-exempt travelers entering Croatia and 29 other participating European countries for tourism, business, transit, or short medical visits will need to apply for an ETIAS travel authorization before departure.
-ETIAS is a mandatory pre-travel authorization with a fee of 7 EUR.
+Starting in Q4 2026, visa-exempt travelers entering Croatia and 29 other participating European countries for tourism, business, transit, or short medical visits will need to apply for an ETIAS travel authorization before departure; mandatory enforcement is expected from April 2027 following a six-month grace period.
+ETIAS is a mandatory pre-travel authorization with a fee of €20 (free for travelers under 18 and over 70).
 A valid ETIAS is typically issued for three years, or until your passport expires, whichever comes first.

 Processing and Validity